-- Meet MRC LID (and UKRI) Terms & Conditions

-- Attend cohort training and events

-- Fully engage with the policies and activities of the DTP.
+- Meet MRC LID (and UKRI) Terms & Conditions - Attend cohort training and events - Fully engage with the policies and activities of the DTP - Submit a research degree thesis for the selected project within their funded period (studentship award dates).

 12. How do I apply?